 You will need an AWS DeepLens device in order to complete this tutorial.
-You can pre-order now on amazon.com.
+You can order one now on amazon.com.

 Open the AWS Management Console in a new browser window, so you can keep this step-by-step guide open.
 When the screen loads, enter your user name and password to get started.
 Then type DeepLens in the search bar and select AWS DeepLens to open the console.